 Always Pay on Time

 Many credit card companies operate on a 28-day billing cycle—not 30 or 31.
-Take care to know exactly when your due date is each month and get into the habit of paying off your balance before that date.
-Yes, credit card companies will sometimes grant you a grace period after your due date, but it’s usually only a one-time thing.
+Know exactly your due date each month, and get into the habit of paying off your balance before that date.
+Credit card companies sometimes grant you a grace period after your due date, but it’s usually only a one-time thing.
 After that, you’ll incur late fees in addition to the interest.
 These can combine to make your balance grow very rapidly.

 Pay in Full Each Month

 A credit card can be a tool or a trap.
 It all depends on how it is used.
 If you limit your purchases to amounts you can comfortably pay off each month, you can get items before you have the cash to pay for them.
 However, whenever possible, you should save to make those purchases so you can live interest-free.
 If you need something immediately, make sure you can afford to pay it off before the billing cycle ends, and you have to pay interest on the purchase.
 Similarly, please keep track of your credit card spending to know exactly how much you need to pay off each month.
 In other words, treat your credit card like a checking account.
 Note each purchase and reconcile your statement at the end of each billing cycle.
 Managing credit responsibly is simply a matter of paying attention—so you won’t need to afford the consequences.